Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is a combined agent-status and policy-allowed check that returns a CLEARED/NOT CLEARED summary.
-This distinguishes it from sibling `check_policy` which likely only checks policy.
+Description clearly states it is a combined agent-status and policy-allowed check, returning CLEARED or NOT CLEARED.
+This distinguishes it from sibling check_policy by specifying it includes agent status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.